Keilaniemi: Improvement of the area

 The Keilaniemi area has been part of the Energizing Urban Ecosystems (EUE) research project by the research institute Tekes, aiming to develop future urban ecosystems according to the principles of sustainable development.
 The T3 area, consisting of Otaniemi, Keilaniemi and Tapiola, is planned to become a unique activity and development environment for universities, companies as well as the public and third sectors.
 The project is coordinated by RYM Oy.
 Other participants include SRV, Fortum, Kemira, Kone, the city of Espoo and the environmental services of the Helsinki region (HSY).
 Research institutes include various branches of the Aalto University and the Finnish Environment Institute (SYKE).

 Transport

 Keilaniemi is located at the intersection between Länsiväylä and Ring I. Keilaniemi is served by a station of the Helsinki metro.
 The extension (Länsimetro) was completed in 2017.
 The area can be accessed via all buses travelling along Länsiväylä.
 The area also has a bus connection via Leppävaara to western Vantaa.

-The terminus of the Jokeri light rail will be built in Keilaniemi.
-Construction of the light rail was started in 2019 and it is projected to open for traffic in 2024.
+The Jokeri light rail, also known as Line 15, has its terminus in Keilaniemi.
+The line began operations in October 2023, connecting Keilaniemi to Itäkeskus in Helsinki and enhancing cross-town travel.

 There is also a small boat harbour in Keilaniemi.

 Immediately south of Keilaniemi proper, there is the small peninsula of Karhusaari, where a 19th-century mansion, the Sinebrychoff mansion, is located.
 The mansion, owned by the City of Espoo, houses the Karhusaari Art Centre and is used for weddings and other events.